 - Be a graduating high school senior and plan to attend UH in the fall

-- Select NSM or Engineering as a first-choice major
+- Select a major in the College of Natural Sciences and Mathematics or the Cullen College of Engineering as a first-choice major

 - Received credit or currently taking pre-calculus in high school